Bigsy/s3-clj/README.md

 Embedded fake s3 for clojure based on minio, just packaged to make it easy to use for mocking in clojure land

-s3-clj.sqs-test.clj provides a good example of how to test and integration with sqs (using elasticmq)

 ## Usage

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.bigsy/s3-clj.svg)](https://clojars.org/org.clojars.bigsy/s3-clj)